 On our DCU Glasnevin Campus you can find out more on our Business, Engineering, Computing, Humanities and Social Sciences* and Science and Health courses.
 While on our DCU St Patrick's Campus you will find out more about our Humanities* and Education courses.

 * Subjects on the BA (Joint Honours) course are taught on multiple campuses - be sure to ask where you will be based if you choose this course.

-* There will also be a representative from The Teaching Council on the St Patrick's Campus to answer queries on progression routes into teaching from other level 8 degrees.
+* There will also be a representative from The Teaching Council on the DCU St Patrick's Campus to answer queries on progression routes into teaching from level 8 degrees.

 Information on sport scholarships, student life and student supports will also be available on the day.

 There are a number of course information talks that will take place on both campuses.
 DCU offers over 68 undergraduate degree courses in Business, Engineering, Arts, Humanities, Education, Science, Health and Computing.
 The presentations will cover course content, choices within degrees, the differences between similar degree courses, work placements and career prospects.
 Each presentation will be roughly 25 minutes in duration and will provide an opportuntiy to ask questions.

 There will be a number of campus tours taking place throughout the day, but please feel free to explore the campus in your own time if you wish.

 To get to DCU please click here to view all our transport links.

 There is a multi story car park available on our Glasnevin campus (first building on the right hand side after entering the Collins Avenue entrance), and a limited number of car parking spaces on our St Patrick's campus.
 There will be no charge for parking on either campus for the duration of the Spring Open Day.
 Travel times between the two campuses is approx 5 mins driving or 20 minutes walking.